International Day against Nuclear Tests - 29 August

-The International Day against Nuclear Tests (see also website of the United Nations Office for Disarmament Affairs) aims to galvanize the United Nations, its Member States, intergovernmental and non-governmental organizations, academic institutions, youth networks and the media against nuclear testing.
+The International Day against Nuclear Tests (see also website of the UN Office for Disarmament Affairs and statement by UN Secretary-General Ban Ki-moon) aims to galvanize the United Nations, its Member States, intergovernmental and non-governmental organizations, academic institutions, youth networks and the media against nuclear testing.
 The day highlights the importance of banning nuclear tests as a valuable step towards achieving a safer world.

 The resolution was originally submitted by Kazakhstan.
 The day marks the permanent closure of the Semipalatinsk test site by Kazakhstan on 29 August 1991.
 The selection of that date in 1991, in turn, was made because this was when the Soviet Union conducted its first nuclear test at the site in 1949.

 Event: Art exhibition in the Vienna International Centre

 From 24 to 28 August 2015, the CTBTO will be displaying artworks (view catalogue - PDF) related to the issue of nuclear testing and nuclear weapons from artists from China, Kazakhstan and the United States in the Rotunda of the Vienna International Centre.
 The exhibition is supported the Chinese Artists' Association and the Permanent Mission of Kazakhstan to the UN Vienna.